Landslides Data Pathfinder

 Land Surface ReflectanceLand surface reflectance can be used to monitor and measure the displacement of sedimentary material once a flow or fall has occurred.
 This is important in assessing damage to the surrounding area, as well as for future hazard mapping.

-Instruments that are primarily used for this measurement include the Moderate Resolution Imaging Spectroradiometer (MODIS) aboard the Aqua and Terra satellites, and the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) and NOAA-20 Joint Polar Satellite System 1 (JPSS-1) satellites.
+Instruments that are primarily used for this measurement include the Moderate Resolution Imaging Spectroradiometer (MODIS) aboard NASA's Aqua and Terra satellites, and the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) and NOAA-20 Joint Polar Satellite System 1 (JPSS-1) satellites.
 MODIS reflectance products are available at 250 m, 500 m, 1000 m, and 5600 m spatial resolution.
 VIIRS reflectance products are available at 500 m and 1000 m spatial resolution.
 MODIS data are acquired every one to two days, whereas the wider swath width of VIIRS allows for daily global coverage.

 The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) acquires visible and near-infrared (VNIR) reflectance data at 15 m resolution and SWIR (through 2009) reflectance data at 30 m resolution.
 Note that ASTER is a tasked sensor, meaning that it only acquires data when it is directed to do so over specific targets, making its temporal resolution variable depending on your target region of interest.
 ASTER Surface Reflectance products are processed on-demand and so must be requested with additional parameters.
 Note that there is a limit to 2000 granules per order.